opendaylight/integration-packaging/packer/README.markdown

 [Packer][1] is a tool for automatically creating VM and container images, configuring them and post-processing them into standard output formats.

-We currently build OpenDaylight's Vagrant base box and Docker image via Packer.
+We build OpenDaylight's Vagrant base boxes and Docker images via Packer.

 ## Building